lezhnev74/heaplog/README.md

 Heaplog is a program that runs in the background, scans and indexes your log files, and allows to search it via Web UI.
 It aims to take small disk space and allow fast searches using its query language (see below).

+It builds a small separate index (in its storage directory) from your files.
+It does not contain your log messages, only some meta information to help find where the messages are, using your logs as "heapfiles" (hence the name).

 **Table of content:**

 - [Installation](#installation)